VincenzoMuolo/Frontend-Mentor-Challenges/README.md

 # Frontend-Mentor-Challenges

 <h3>My solutions to Frontend Mentor challenges.</h3>
 <h4>
-  There are 5 level of difficulty to go throgh:
+  There are 5 level of difficulty to go through:
   <ul>
   <li>1 Newbie</li>
   <li>2 Junior</li>